forrestjacobs/ka/README.md

     PGPASSWORD=

     # @ka/web config
-    ## The API's URL.
+    ## The Apollo server's URL.
 The default is correct for local development.
-    API_URL=[defaults to http://localhost:3000]
+    GRAPHQL_SERVER_URL=[defaults to http://localhost:4000]
     ```

  6. Run `yarn run dev` (described below) and make sure you can hit